MatthiasValvekens/pyHanko/docs/lib-guide/validation.rst

     Even outside the LTV context, pyHanko always distinguishes between validation of the signing time and validation of the signature itself.
     In fact, :func:`~.pyhanko.sign.validation.validate_pdf_signature` reports both
-    (see the docs for :attr:`~.pyhanko.sign.validation.PdfSignatureStatus.timestamp_validity`).
+    (see the docs for
+    :attr:`~.pyhanko.sign.validation.StandardCMSSignatureStatus.timestamp_validity`).

     However, since the LTV adjudication process is entirely moot without a trusted record of the signing time, :func:`~.pyhanko.sign.validation.validate_pdf_ltv_signature`
-    will raise a :class:`~.pyhanko.sign.validation.SignatureValidationError`
+    will raise a :class:`~.pyhanko.sign.general.SignatureValidationError`
     if the timestamp token (or timestamp chain) fails to validate.
     Otherwise, :func:`~.pyhanko.sign.validation.validate_pdf_ltv_signature`
     returns a |PdfSignatureStatus| as usual.